mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 - **Mandatory**: No
 - **Dynamic**: No

-Directory where capture files are stored.
+Directory under which capture directories are stored.
+Each capture directory has the name of the filter.
+In the examples above the name "WCAR" was used.

 ## `start_capture`